OpenHelix-Team/LLaVA-VLA/README.md

 Evaluation on RoboTwin benchmark.
 Success rates for 8 tasks (Easy and Hard).
 Best result in each row highlighted in Bold.
 RDT achieves the highest average in both settings (48.9% easy, 11.4% hard) under large model, while our method (LightVLA) shows strong performance in small model, especially in hard tasks (28.6%).
+Due to the large number of parameters in LLaVA-VLA, we scaled down the training trajectories, using 400 trajectories per task for training.
 ![Comparison with baselines](./images/RoboTwin_result.png)
 <a id="key-design"></a>
 ## ⭐ Key Designs